 Highly porous hair is damaged hair due to protein loss.
 The addition of proteins in our shampoo, conditioner, or leave-on products is an excellent remedy for highly absorbent hair.

-It enhances its overall health, allowing better management of your hair and recovery of proteins.
+It helps restore the protein-moisture balance, enhancing overall hair health, and allowing better management of your hair while aiding in the recovery of proteins.

 1. Zviak, C., The Science of Hair Care.
 Taylor & Francis: 2005